Medal of Honor: Above and Beyond

 Medal of Honor: Above and Beyond is a 2020 first-person shooter virtual reality game developed by Respawn Entertainment and published by Electronic Arts.
 The game was released on December 11, 2020.
-It is the first release in the Medal of Honor series since 2012's Medal of Honor: Warfighter.
+It is the first release in the Medal of Honor video game series since 2012's Medal of Honor: Warfighter.

 As part of its Gallery mode, Above and Beyond includes the short documentary Colette, which won the Academy Award for Best Documentary Short Subject at the 93rd Academy Awards.
 While not mentioned by name in the Academy citation, Medal of Honor: Above and Beyond is the first video game to receive an Oscar nomination for its content.

 Gameplay

 The game takes place in North Africa, Free France, Norway, and Nazi Germany during World War II, taking the franchise back to its roots.
-Protagonists in the game include an OSS officers, US Army Air Force pilots, US Navy sailors, US Marines, US Army soldiers, and French Resistance fighters - who all fight against Wehrmacht (Heer, Luftwaffe, Kriegsmarine, Afrika Korps) Schutzstaffel, Gestapo, and other Nazis.
+Protagonists in the game include an OSS officers, US Army Air Force pilots, US Navy sailors, US Marines, US Army soldiers, and French Resistance fighters – who all fight against Wehrmacht (Heer, Luftwaffe, Kriegsmarine, and Afrika Korps), Waffen-SS, Gestapo, and other Nazis.
 The game also features multiplayer modes.